umple/umple.orion/README.md

 # Features
 ## Code Generation
 As it is the core feature of Umple, code generation is also the core feature of the plugin.
 In Orion, after installing the Umple plugin, you can find all of the code generation features in the `Tools` menu while editing a `.ump` file.
-These options are hidden otherwise because they are of no use to other filetypes.
+These options are hidden otherwise because they are of no use to other filetypes. **Note**: In order to see the generated files, the user must refresh the page after the processing is complete.

 ## Syntax Hilighting
 When editing an Umple file (`.ump`) in Orion, keywords will be highlighted according to [Umple's grammar](http://cruise.eecs.uottawa.ca/umple/UmpleGrammar.html).